 21. ADOPTION OF RULES.

 (a) These rules have received the approval of the Council of the Association.
-Any amendments to these rules shall not operate unless and until they have been adopted by a General Meeting of the Group and have received the approval of the Council of the Association.
-Motions to amend these rules at an Annual or Extraordinary General Meeting shall be in order only if the nature of the proposed amendments is stated explicitly on the Agenda Paper.
+Any amendments to these rules shall not operate unless and until they have been adopted by a General Meeting of the Group or is passed by an electronic ballot of the group membership and have received the approval of the Council of the Association.
+Motions to amend these rules a General Meeting or electronic ballot shall be in order only if the nature of the proposed amendments is stated explicitly on the Agenda Paper and with four weeks’ notice.

 (b) The Group shall be subject in all things to the Statutes and By Laws of the Association.